Resistance-Lab/stopandsearch/README.md

 ### Locally

-To view it on your local computer, run the following command and navigate to `http://localhost:8001/` in your browser.
+To view it on your local computer, run the following command and navigate to http://localhost:8001 in your web browser.

 `datasette serve stopandsearch.db`

+You can add `-h 0.0.0.0` if you want other computers on your network to access it.

 ###  On the web